The-All-Python-Project/SimplePythonBrowser/README.md

 *click on discord icon to join server*
 [![discord server](https://user-images.githubusercontent.com/85512286/142732638-7172368f-72c2-45b8-b7b8-e36f646c8a7b.jpg)](https://discord.gg/KKESvV24Ws)

-**For Linux PCs more on docs folder**

 WARNING:Some antivirus software may detect this as a virus because the code is not signed see SECURITY.md for more information.
-Antivirus wikis are also available on SECURITY.md.
+Antivirus wikis are also available on SECURITY.md

 The installation is fairly easy, and the code is open source.
 This is simply for fun; I don't want to compete with other browsers.

 ## Supported Versions